 Next, we will set up our weekly and monthly selling plan options so customers can select a frequency that works for them.
 We'll start with a weekly selling plan.

-Full Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
-It is usually a good practice to include the frequency in the name.
-This way, customers can see what they selected from just about any screen.
+Subscription plan name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).

 Theme Cart Preview

-Plan Selector Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.
+Subscription selection display label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.

 Next, we'll set up the billing rules for the selling plan in the bottom section of the selling plan settings.
 These settings will control how the selling plan bills your customers repeatedly.